eiji03aero/mskit/README.md

 # Concerns
 - better implementation for saga?
   - should remain to be flexible (capable of using messaging/http/grpc)
+- better way to detect not found on aggregates load with mongo

 # Features
 - Event sourcing